midlang/mid/README.md

 The aim of the first stage is to implement a `Data Define Language` like `protobuf`, but have some differences.

 1.	`midlang` generated code is highly customizable.
-Using go template to generates your codes, even documents.
+Using go template to generate your codes, even documents.
 2.	`midlang` was committed to eradicating boring and tedious code which can be generated, not just as a data interchange format.

 The compiler `midc` compile midlang source code to an AST, and then you can visit the AST in template file.